 In today’s world of enterprise business intelligence (BI), multiple platforms and tools are used to analyze and report on data.
 This can lead to a siloed approach to data management, resulting in inconsistencies and inefficiencies.
-However, SCIKIQ has been working to overcome this challenge by implementing a BI fabric approach that rationalizes multiple enterprise BI platforms.
+However, SCIKIQ has been working to overcome this challenge by implementing a BI fabric approach that rationalizes multiple enterprise BI platforms for better reporting.

 SCIKIQ got a mention in the Forrester report on how innovatively we are solving the issue

 Check the Best Practice report by By Boris Evelson with Team.

 Rationalize Multiple Enterprise Business intelligence Platforms With BI Fabric

 SCIKIQ’s approach starts by creating a common semantic layer for multiple Enterprise BI platforms.
 This semantic layer separates BI developers and users from the complexities of underlying physical database structures.
 By implementing a common semantic layer, each platform uses the same business glossary and metrics, leading to a single version of the truth and a single trusted source of data.

 SCIKIQ also utilizes a virtualization or cubing engine as a common semantic layer.
 With this approach, all data for BI applications are in one physical or virtual place, even if it’s stored in multiple databases.
 This ensures that all BI platforms tap into common data sources that live within the virtualization/cubing layer.